 Rezoning property, so it meets commercial zoning district guidelines is quite the process.
 First, the property must be deemed suitable for commercial use.
 Then the site planning process begins.
 Site planning considers the layout of any structures, site access, and even parking areas.
 Sometimes, site planning and subdivision approvals happen in conjunction with each other.

 To begin the commercial site planning process, you need to call the planning office for a preliminary meeting.
 This meeting will determine if a site plan is necessary.

 The Commercial Site Planning Review Process for New Hampshire

 Those comments can also raise issues that should be addressed before the project moves forward.
-As soon as all of the issues are addressed, a final site plan application can be completed and submitted.
-Developers can choose to ignore the issues that were addressed by the different departments.
-However, obtaining final site plan approval can be difficult if any of those issues are considered major concerns.
+As soon the developer addresses as all of the issues, they can complete and submit a final site plan application.
+Developers can choose to ignore the issues addressed by the different departments.
+However, obtaining final site plan approval can be difficult if any of those issues are major concerns.

 Items Reviewed During the Commercial Site Planning Process

 - Layout of Structures – This includes the size, height, and location of buildings.